vara-co/VBA-challenge/README.md

 Color formatting was seen in several exercises in class.

-**Note that in the loop, you'll find a comment with an additional code if I were to follow the grading segment  to add ($Currency ) to the Yearly Column.
+**Note that in the loop, you'll find a comment with an additional code if I were to follow the grading segment  to add ($ Currency) to the Yearly Column.
 Note that your initial instructions to follow and match the images, do not include a ($ Currency) symbol.
 So it was done in the comments.
 That code was seen in class.
 It's in the Census code for correcting the